 Why Breakfast on a Budget Matters

 You might think that skipping breakfast or grabbing a quick, inexpensive bite on your way out the door is a smart financial move.
 However, the reality is that those small, daily purchases add up to a significant sum.
-A daily coffee and pastry from a cafe could easily cost you $5-$7.
+A daily coffee & pastry from a cafe could easily cost you $5-$7.
 Over the course of a year, that’s over $1,800!
 By taking just a few minutes to prepare a nourishing meal at home, you can redirect that money towards other goals, such as saving for a vacation or paying off debt.

 Stocking Your Pantry for Smart Savings